sethatwood/nawi/README.md

 ## Rules 📜

-1. Grab a friend and play on an 8x8 board.
+1. Grab a friend and choose a board size: 6x6, 8x8, or 12x12.
-2. You both get 16 Air, Water, Fire, and Earth pieces. 💨🌊🔥🌍
+2. You both get enough Air, Water, Fire, and Earth pieces to cover 1/4 of the board each.
+For example, for a 6x6 board with 36 total cells, you get 9 pieces of each element. 💨 🌊 🔥 🌍
-3. Take turns putting a piece on any empty cell.
+3. Take turns placing a piece on any empty cell.
 Black goes first. ⚫️
-4. Elements flip others like this:
+4. Elements replace others like this:
-   - Air flips Water
+   - Air replaces Water
-   - Water flips Fire
+   - Water replaces Fire
-   - Fire flips Earth
+   - Fire replaces Earth
-   - Earth flips Air
+   - Earth replaces Air
-5. Placing a piece might flip nearby pieces.
-Keep flipping until you can't. 🤯
+5. Placing a piece might replace nearby opponent pieces.
+Keep replacing until you can't. 🤯
-6. If your piece is between two different opponent pieces, you choose what order to flip them in.
+6. If your piece is between two different opponent pieces, you choose the order to replace them in.
 Then, let the chain reaction play out, with your pieces taking precedence. 💥
-7. When your piece flips, you get it back to use again. 🔄
+7. When your piece replaces an opponent's piece, you get it back to use again. 🔄
-8. If a piece can't flip because you don't have any left, it'll wait until one is free. ⏳
+8. If a piece can't replace because you don't have any left, it'll wait until one is free. ⏳
 9. The game ends when the board is full.
-Count your pieces, and the most pieces win! 🏆
+Count your pieces, and the player with the most pieces wins! 🏆

 ## Getting Started 🚀